WEBSITE UPGRADE IS UNDERWAY

 Tuition

 While I have done a lot of teaching at various institutions over the years, I don't teach basic leadlighting anymore.
 There are a couple of very good beginners' leadlight courses around Sydney.
-One is found at Australian Stained Glass Supplies in Camperdown.
-They provide a number of courses in various aspects of glass work including mosaic and short courses on fusing and slumping.
+Possibly the best is Clive Hillier Stained Glass in Kingsford; Clive covers all the basic skills required to make a leadlight window and can also offer expert tuition in fused and slumped glass (also known as kiln-formed glass)

 There is another good course taught by Sarah Thorpe at the Sydney Community College on the corner of Victoria Rd and Gordon St. Rozelle